onewayautomation/ogamma-sdk/README.md

 ## License and Copyright
 Copyright 2018-2019, One-Way Aautomation Inc.

-Versions prior 1.0 can be distributed and used under MIT license terms (https://opensource.org/licenses/MIT)

-For versions starting from 1.0 licensing terms will change.
-Various options are under consideration, open source and commercial, such as:
-- Dual License:
-  - GPL
-  - Commercial
-- MIT license (unrestricted).
-- Different licensing for different editions:
-  - Community - free
-  - Professional - Commercial

-Final decision will depend on how the project is perceived by OPC UA community.

-For open source projects, for non-commercial organizations, as well as for personal usage and educational purposes binary redistributables will be free, guaranteed.
+For open source projects, research, education and non-commercial organizations, as well as for personal usage by developers free binary license is available.

+For detailed licensing information please refer [Developer's Guide, section on licensing](https://onewayautomation.com/opcua-sdk-docs/html/introduction.html#licensing).

 ## How to use

-For instructions how to use it please visit home page for the sample [OPC UA Test Client project:](https://github.com/RavilN/OpcUaTestClient)
+First, dependency projects need to be retrieved from GitHub and built.
+To simplify this task, the SDK includes script ``install-opcuasdk-dependencies.cmd``.
+If you run it from command line console, it should pull all required files and build them.
+Note that is takes significant time to build them.

+More details on prerequisites and how to use the SDK can be found in the Developer's Guide for the SDK (currently under development, avalable here: [OPC UA C++ SDK Developer's Guide](https://onewayautomation.com/opcua-sdk-docs/html/index.html) )

+Distributables of the SDK include sample **HelloWorld** project located under folder **examples**, which can be used as a base for your first project.

+Please [contacts us](https://onewayautomation.com/index.php/contact-us) if you have questions, issues on the SDK or want to purchase licenses for its commercial use.